augustinasn/telco-etl/README.md

 2. Ensure you have Docker installed.
 3. Rename `.env_example` to `.env` and fill in the required environment variables.
 4. Run `docker-compose up` to build and start the Docker containers.
-5. Once the containers are running, connect to the database via a db browser of your choice at localhost:5432 to inspect the results (use credentials from .env file)
+5. Once the containers are running, connect to the database via a db browser of your choice at localhost:5432 to inspect the results (use credentials from .env file).
+6. To troubleshoot the process refer to the `debug.log` file that will be generated in the `logs/` subdirectory.